maphew/zadam-trilium-wiki/Manual-server-installation.md

 nohup node src/www &
 ~~~~

-Application by default starts up on port 8080, so you can open your browser and navigate to http://localhost:8080 to access Trilium (replace "localhost" with your hostname).
+The application by default starts up on port 8080, so you can open your browser and navigate to http://localhost:8080 to access Trilium (replace "localhost" with your hostname).

 ## TLS